sibie/JavaScript/README.md

 # JavaScript
-Compilation of simple JS projects that I've worked on.
+This is a collection of simple JS projects I've worked on.
+Since these are all smaller use cases, I thought it would make more sense to club them under one repository.
+If you want to know more of what to expect from this codebase, here is a quick description of the projects and a screenshot showing how they look.

 <br />